Directed by Delmer Daves. Glenn Ford, Leora Dana, Van Heflin, Robert Emhardt, Henry Jones, Richard Jaeckel, Felicia Farr.

-An atmosphere of quiet menace and tension, a nerve-wracking wait for the arrival of a train and the inevitable shootout that follows, a peaceable hero who in his hour of need finds himself increasingly abandoned by every ally until at last he stands alone against impossible odds: It’s easy to see why Delmer Devlin’s little-known 1957 Western classic 3:10 to Yuma regularly evokes comparisons to Fred Zinneman’s better-known High Noon.
+An atmosphere of quiet menace and tension, a nerve-racking wait for the arrival of a train and the inevitable shootout that follows, a peaceable hero who in his hour of need finds himself increasingly abandoned by every ally until at last he stands alone against impossible odds: It’s easy to see why Delmer Daves’s little-known 1957 Western classic 3:10 to Yuma regularly evokes comparisons to Fred Zinneman’s better-known High Noon.

 As he did in Shane, Van Heflin plays a subtly impotent homesteader whose life is complicated by the arrival of a virile man of action, in this case a charismatic rogue rather than a soft-spoken gunslinger.
 Heflin is the impoverished rancher Dan Evans; Glenn Ford plays against type as the charming outlaw Ben Wade, who falls into the hands of the law and must be escorted to justice before his gang can rescue him.